bp/ResSimpy/docs/CONTRIBUTING.rst

 defines conventions such as variable naming and capitalisation.
 A consistent style makes it much easier for other developers to read and understand your code.

-See `Static analysis`_ for how to check your code for conformance to PEP8 style.

 Tests
 -----